Please note: Regulations are currently under review for the 2023-24 season and so those currently published are subject to change.

-HAN 5.1 Each team is required to provide two referees.
+HAN 5.1.1 Each team is required to provide two referees.
 In all matches where tournament appointed referees are not supplied, individuals provided by teams will be expected to referee.
 These individuals do not have to hold a formal qualification and will be mentored throughout the weekend by England Handball Referee Developers and Assessors as part of ongoing CPD towards future qualification (England Handball Referee Level 2/3).
 A nomination form for these referees shall be released alongside the Entry Information.

 HAN 5.2 The decisions of referees shall be final.

 HAN 6 Courts The IHF Floor Regulations will not apply.
 The dimensions and run offs for each court will be as determined by the Competitions Committee and dependent on available facilities.
-For 2020-21 outdoor courts shall be used.
 The type(s) of playing surfaces to be used and any footwear restrictions shall be confirmed in the pre-event information.
 It is the responsibility of teams and individual players to ensure that they have the appropriate footwear for any playing surfaces they will be required to play on.

-HAN 7 Duration of play All matches will be 25 minutes long, played within a 20 minute window.
+HAN 7 Duration of play Group stage matches will be 18 minutes long, played within a 20 minute window.
 Knockout matches will be 20 minutes long, played within a 25 minute window.
 There will be no half-time break, no time-outs and time does not stop (for example for penalties or ball retrieval).

 HAN 8 Ties in knockout matches In the event of a tie after normal time, a penalty shootout will occur with each team taking three penalties.
 If teams are still tied the match will go to sudden death with each team taking alternate single penalties until there is a goal difference after both teams have taken the same number of penalties.
 Where a penalty shootout goes to sudden death all players in a team, including the goalkeeper, must shoot before an individual can shoot again.